Products and Materials we like:

 There are tons of non-wood railing choices on the market.
 We can install any of them for you, but we don't make any of them so we aren't responsible for their durability or how they perform.
 We are all at the mercy of how they are manufactured.

 Our favorite all-aluminum railing is the DekPro Prestige railing!
 We love the fact that the rail-to-post connections are simple and as tight to the posts as possible, making it look as close to a one-piece rail as you can get.
-Many other brands have connections that seem like a skinny "link" or convoluted "attachment point" that makes it too obvious that the rails are separete pieces than the posts and connected with some extra hardware.
+Many other brands have connections that seem like a skinny "link" or convoluted "attachment point" that makes it too obvious that the rails are separate pieces than the posts and connected with some extra hardware.
 That also means that as you run your hand over the top of the rail you will get to some uncomfortable junk right before each post.
 The DekPro Prestige connections seem more like nice "rail trim" than connections.
 Smooth and simple!

 ALSO...... the DekPro Prestige is made in the USA and is the least expensive all-aluminum railing on the market!
 Normally you wouldn't want the least expensive in a line up because it could equate, in part, to the least in quality.
 But not in this case!
 And I think this is because DekPro has a parent company that is actually one of the few companies around today that are still trying to operate with some ethics.
 I've dealt with them personally on some packaging issues years ago when we first discovered them and they were amazingly receptive to my suggestions and they actually made adjustments to be better.
 I couldn't believe it.
 They are really great people with a really great product.

-The cost this rail ADDS to your quote can be (in 2023) anywhere from $98 per ft of railing to $120 per ft of railing - depending on several factors like how much rail there is, stairs, angles, drink rail brackets (of you want that), etc. This is just to give you some sort of idea.
+The cost this rail ADDS to your quote can be (in 2025) anywhere from $98 per ft of railing to $130 per ft of railing - depending on several factors like how much rail there is, stairs, angles, drink rail brackets (of you want that), etc. This is just to give you some sort of idea.
 The only real way to know is for me to price it out at the time with the manufacturers exact current pricing.
 I know that cost is shocking, but other brands are worse.

 Hopefully DekPro won't find out that they are the least expensive because my clients and I have been loving getting the best rail for the least cost!
 Speaking of which, our customers DO love it!
 You can see that by how many of the decks in our galleries have it and how few have other brands/styles.